 HOW TO MAKE KOREAN BBQ BEEF BOWLS

 Making the Korean BBQ Sauce.
-In a small saucepan cooked minced garlic for 2 minutes.
+In a small saucepan, cook minced garlic for 2 minutes.
 Add cornstarch and stir for 1 minute.
 Add water, rice wine vinegar, sesame oil, coconut aminos, Worcestershire sauce, chili-garlic sauce, and ground ginger.
 Stir and bring to a bowl.
 Once boiling, reduce heat and simmer for 10 minutes or until thickened.

 Assembling BBQ Beef Bowl.
 Pour Korean BBQ sauce over beef and simmer until heated through.
 Top rice with Korean beef and garnish with carrots and scallions.